 Few pool clubs in Las Vegas have all of these ingredients for a super sexy summer afternoon.
 Indeed, since its debut in 2008, Wet Republic has brought a high dose of glamorous nightclub style to its pool scene.
 The sultry-meets-social vibe is hard to match, and the friendly staff makes sure everyone's time here is memorable.

--- Review by Staff Member
+-- By Staff Member

 For questions regarding a VEGAS.com purchase, please call or send us an email by clicking here.